 46. Tiger Stomach Tattoo

 The stomach is one of the most painful locations to get a tattoo, especially for those with slimmer builds that lack body fat.
-Do not let this put you off, though, because this spot is an excellent place for a big and detailed tattoo or something simple and small.
+Do not let this put you off because this spot is an excellent place for a big and detailed tattoo or something simple and small.
 It could be a way to hide any imperfections on your body, for example, stretch marks, and can also be worn as a sign of your strength and power.
 This is because you could endure the pain, which is part of the appeal to some people.
 The beauty of this location is its versatility.
 You can also easily cover up a stomach tattoo, making it an appealing area for those who want to keep their body art private.

 47. Tiger Thigh Tattoo

 There are few better locations for body art than a thigh.
 Getting a thigh tattoo is one of the least painful areas of the body because of the thick skin, fat, and muscle.
 It is also an appealing spot because it is easily shown off or covered up.
 Not only this, but the thigh provides you with enough space to get a large and detailed design.
-Your tiger could take up the entire thigh, making for a cool and rebellious piece.
+Your tiger could take up the entire thigh, creating a cool and rebellious piece.
 Or it could be inked small, which is just as meaningful and cool.
 It is worth remembering that the outside of the thigh is low on the tattoo pain chart scale, but you will experience discomfort in the inner thigh because of the area’s sensitivity.

 48. Tiger Tribal Tattoo

 Tribal tattoos are important.
 There are many cultures to choose from, each with different designs and meanings associated with it.
-That said, in general, tribal tattoos have been used to distinguish social status, acknowledge accomplishments and strength, honor the gods and instill fear in the wearer’s enemies.
-The style is often defined by the thick black outlines and limited shading.
+That said, in general, tribal tattoos have been used to distinguish social status, acknowledge accomplishments and strength, honor the gods, and instill fear in the wearer’s enemies.
+The style is often defined by thick black outlines and limited shading.
 The piece can be simple or intricate, using a series of patterns to form an image or cover entire limbs.
 A tiger tribal tattoo should ideally be somewhere you can see to remind yourself of why you got it inked in the first place.
 For many, this is a way to honor their heritage and feel connected to their roots.

 49. Tiger Underboob Tattoo